 EuroDreams

-Draws will take place on Monday and Thursday nights, so you must just make sure that you purchase your tickets before the cut-off time.
+Draws take place on Monday and Thursday nights, so you must just make sure that you purchase your tickets before the cut-off time.

 About EuroDreams